 Then famine hit the land.

-Now, rather than weathering the famine where they were, in Bethlehem, God’s country, her husband decided life would be better if they moved to the nearby land of Moab.
+Now, rather than weathering the famine where they were in Bethlehem, God’s country, Naomi’s husband decided life would be better if they moved to the nearby land of Moab.

 I’m sure that Naomi had her hesitations.
 Leaving their homeland, their friends and family, their godly heritage, to settle in a pagan country could not have been easy.
-But at least Naomi had her husband and sons.
+At least Naomi had her husband and sons, though.
 She was blessed.
 She wouldn’t complain.

 Then her husband died, and Naomi became a widow in a foreign land.
-But at least she still had her grown sons to take care of her.
+Fortunately, she still had her grown sons to take care of her.

-Only instead of them devoting their attention to Naomi, her two sons each married Moabite women.
-Of course, Naomi would have preferred they’d taken Israelite brides, but at least they found good women among the pagan Moabites.
+Then her two sons each married Moabite women.
+Naomi would have preferred they’d taken Israelite brides, but at least they found good women among the pagan Moabites.
 Naomi settled in to wait for the upcoming pitter patter of little feet.
 Only none came.
 Instead, death overtook both of her sons.

 The custom at the time was when a woman married, she left her family to live with her husband’s family.
-When their husbands died, Naomi’s daughters-in-law had the option of remaining with her in the hopes that she could provide them with another husband or else they could return to their families
+When their husbands died, Naomi’s daughters-in-law had the option of remaining with her in the hopes that she could provide them with another husband, or they could return to their own families

-When Noami and Ruth arrived in Bethlehem, the other women eagerly welcomed Naomi, but she would have none of it.
+When Noami and Ruth arrived in Bethlehem, the other women eagerly welcomed then.
+Naomi would have none of it.
 She told them to stop calling her Naomi but to instead call her Mara, for the Lord had dealt bitterly with her.